labplus-cn/mpython-docs/docs/en/library/pythonStd/builtins.rst

 .. function:: id([object])

-Get the id of the object. 获取对象的内存地址。
+Get the id of the object.

 .. function:: input([prompt])